Procedure Guide ·Tooth Extraction ·2026

 Cat Tooth Extraction - costs, what to expect & insurance

 A cat tooth extraction costs $200-$1,000 per tooth, performed under general anesthesia.
-The total bill depends on how many teeth need to come out, the complexity of each extraction, and whether dental X-rays and cleaning are included.
-Cats with severe dental disease or stomatitis may need multiple or full-mouth extractions, pushing costs significantly higher.
+Total cost depends on tooth count, complexity, and whether X-rays and cleaning are included.
+Cats with severe dental disease or stomatitis may need multiple or full-mouth extractions, raising costs significantly.

 Tooth Extraction - vet costs and insurance